-Unsurprisingly, offering your customers more ways to pay you back results in faster payments.
-Fortunately, there are more payment options than ever before to offer your customers, including bank payments.
-Here are just a few of the perks you get by letting your customers pay you with bank payments.
+Unsurprisingly, offering your customers more ways to pay you results in faster payments.
+Fortunately, there are more payment options than ever to offer your customers, including bank payments and, more specifically, ACH bank payments.

-Despite the potential costs, these systems ultimately enable entrepreneurs to receive payments faster and more conveniently, keep better track of their transactions, and even allow them to stay open for business when they’re fast asleep.
-The convenience and quickness of payments coming in often surpass the small upfront cost of accepting payments online.
+Bank payments ultimately enable small business owners to receive payments faster and more conveniently, keep better track of their transactions, and even allow them to stay open for business when they’re fast asleep.
+Sounds intriguing?
+Let’s get into what bank payments and ACH transfers are, how they work, and the pros and cons.

 When customers pay by paper check, it can sometimes be weeks before your hard-earned cash makes its way into your bank account.
 You lose a lot of time to snail mail and processing while your check hangs in limbo.

 None of that happens with bank payments.
-Your customers pay you right from your invoices, and Wave automates the rest of the payment process so you receive your money in just a few days.
+Your customers pay you right from your invoices, and products like Wave automate the rest of the payment process so you receive your money in just a few days.
 The best part—no money goes missing, and there are no accidental charges.

-Yes.
 Bank payments offer an extra layer of digital security to protect both you and your customers from fraud.
-Wave is certified at the highest level of bank-grade security for handling financial information.
+For example, Wave is certified at the highest level of bank-grade security for handling financial information.

 Paper checks pass through the hands of many people before they get deposited.
 That unfortunately means there are multiple opportunities for the checks to fall into the wrong hands.
 With bank payments, the process of verifying identities and bank accounts happens entirely online—no other individuals handle the money.
 Combined with digital security encryption, this means that bank payments are safer and more secure than paper checks.

-Payments by Wave lets you accept payments in the United States, Canada, and many other countries around the world.
+Ready to get started right now?
+Wave's online payments feature lets you accept payments in the US and Canada.
 If you’re new to Wave, you can start accepting online payments on your invoices through Wave today.
-Set up a 100% free Wave account and turn on Payments by Wave to accept credit card and bank payments on your invoices.
+Set up your Wave account and turn on Wave's online payments feature to accept credit card and bank payments on your invoices.